-Under section 312(c), if the ITC makes an affirmative determination, or a determination that the President may consider to be an affirmative determination, under section 312(a), it must find and recommend to the President the amount of import relief that is necessary to remedy or prevent the serious injury and to facilitate the efforts of the domestic industry to make a positive adjustment to import competition.
-The relief that the ITC may recommend is limited to that authorized in section 313(c).
+Under section 312(c) of the bill, if the ITC makes an affirmative determination, or a determination that the President may consider to be an affirmative determination, under section 312(a), it must find and recommend to the President the amount of import relief that is necessary to remedy or prevent the serious injury and to facilitate the efforts of the domestic industry to make a positive adjustment to import competition.
+The relief that the ITC may recommend is limited to that authorized in section 313(c) of the bill.
 Similar to procedures under the global safeguards provisions in current law, section 312(c) of the bill provides that only those members of the ITC who agreed to the affirmative determination under section 312(a) may vote on the recommendation of relief under section 312(c).

-Under section 312(d), the ITC is required to transmit a report to the President not later than 30 days after making its injury determination.
+Under section 312(d) of the bill, the ITC is required to transmit a report to the President not later than 30 days after making its injury determination.
 The ITC's report must include: (i) the ITC's determination(s) under section 312(a) and the reasons supporting the determination(s); (ii) if the determination under section 312(a) is affirmative or may be considered to be affirmative by the President, any findings and recommendations for import relief and an explanation of the basis for each recommendation; and (iii) any dissenting or separate views of ITC Commissioners.
-Section 312(e) requires the ITC to publish its report promptly and to publish a summary of the report in the Federal Register.
+Section 312(e) of the bill requires the ITC to make public its report promptly and to publish a summary of the report in the Federal Register.